 They’re the best of cinnamon sugar cookies, meets pumpkin pie, meets (ultimately) my mouth.

-The pumpkin makes the snickerdoodles incredibly soft and moist, while the spices give them a coziness that’s perfect for chilly fall days.
-I also used whole wheat pastry flour, which makes the Pumpkin Snickerdoodles even more tender and gives them a little nutritional boost—all the more reason to go back for seconds (and thirds!).
+Like all my other healthy pumpkin recipes, the pumpkin flavor makes the snickerdoodles incredibly soft and moist, while the spices give them a coziness that’s perfect for chilly fall days.

 For the Cookies: